steineey/node-red-contrib-mongodb4/README.md

 # node-red-contrib-mongodb4
-A MongoDB client node for Node-Red powered by MongoDB Driver V4
+A MongoDB client node for Node-Red powered by MongoDB Driver V4.

 This package includes two nodes for node-red:
 * A configuration node which defines a connection to a MongoDB database server.
 * A flow node to execute every MongoDB collection or db operation supported by MongoDB Driver 4.

+This package was developed to use all the features of the native MongoDB driver without any limitations.

 This node was inspired by other projects like [node-red-contrib-mongodb3](https://github.com/ozomer/node-red-contrib-mongodb2) or [node-red-node-mongodb](https://flows.nodered.org/node/node-red-node-mongodb).